czernous/persian-hugo/exampleSite/content/about/_index.md

 On my blog, I share marketing tips for businesses like yours.

-If you are looking for a qualified Copywriter who is knowledgeable about your industry?
+If you are looking for a qualified Copywriter who is knowledgeable about your industry.

-Drop me a line.
+Don't hesitate to rop me a line.